TESSEorg/ttg/INSTALL.md

 - one or more of the following runtimes:
   - [PaRSEC](https://bitbucket.org/icldistcomp/parsec): this distributed-memory runtime is the primary runtime intended for high-performance implementation of TTG
   - [MADNESS](https://github.org/m-a-d-n-e-s-s/madness): this distributed-memory runtime is to be used primarily for developmental purposes
+- [Umpire C++ allocator](github.com/ValeevGroup/umpire-cxx-allocator) -- a C++ allocator for [LLNL/Umpire](https://github.com/LLNL/Umpire), a portable memory manager.
+Umpire itself is a prerequisite of this, and can be built from source.

 While the list of prerequisites is short, note that the runtimes have many more mandatory prerequisites; these are discussed under `transitive prerequisites` below.
-Also: it is _strongly_ recommended that the runtimes are built as parts of the TTG build process (this requires some of the optional prerequisites, listed below).
-This will make sure that the correct versions of the runtimes are used.
+Also: it is _strongly_ recommended that the runtimes and the memory manager are built as parts of the TTG build process (this requires some of the optional prerequisites, listed below).
+This will make sure that the correct versions of these prerequsites and their dependents are used.

 ## optional prerequisites
 - [Git](https://git-scm.com): needed to obtain the source code for any prerequisite built from source code as part of TTG, such as PaRSEC or MADNESS runtimes